frederic-perez/AmE-dictionary/data/idioms.md

 __do or die__ :two::hammer:
 __do over__
 __do something/anything about__ To take some action to change or cope with something.
-__do the dishes__ Wash dishes.
+__do the dishes__ :two: To wash plates, glasses, bowls, silverware etc. with soap and water.
-__do the right thing__ To act or behave correctly, appropriately, or with the best intentions. _We are none of us perfect; I just try to do the right thing and let other people live as they wish._
+__do the right thing__ :two: To act or behave correctly, appropriately, or with the best intentions. _We are none of us perfect; I just try to do the right thing and let other people live as they wish._
 __do the rounds__
 __do the trick__
 __do the work__